Thailand Digital Nomad Visa Guide (2024)

 However, public transportation is not the same in every city — some cities do not have subways or organized city bus systems.

-Here are the prices of public transportation in Bangkok
+Here are the prices of public transportation in Bangkok:

 Public transportPublic transport costs in Bangkok

-Taxi Starts at ฿35–฿40 (~$0,58–$1,15) and rises at the rate of ฿5 (~$0,14) per kilometer
+Taxi Starts at ฿35–฿40 (~$1.02–$1.16) and has a rate of ฿2 (~$0.058) per kilometer

-Bus For buses with air conditioning: ฿800 (~$23,30) per month
+Bus – For buses with air conditioning: ~฿12 (~$0.35) per ride (depends on distance traveled)

-For buses without air conditioning: ฿400 (~$11,65) per month
+– For buses without air conditioning: ~฿8-10 (~$0.23-$0.29) per ride (depends on distance traveled)

-In Pattaya, Krabi, and Phuket provinces, as well as in other coastal cities, you’ll most likely use ferryboats and river taxis for transportation to nearby islands or cities.
+In Pattaya, Krabi, and Phuket provinces, as well as in other coastal cities, you’ll most likely use ferry boats and river taxis for transportation to nearby islands or cities.

 Here are the means of transportation in other Thailand cities and their ticket/ride prices: